bis-code/GMD1-Project/README.md

 ﻿
 # GMD1 Project (Romanian MazeRunner 2D) made by Adrian-Gabriel Vaitis and Ioan-Sorin Baicoianu
 > ### Requirements GMD1 Project
->   1. As an user, I want to be able to resume my current gameplay even after I exited the game.
->   2. As an user, I want to be able to reset my password.
->   3. As an user, I want to be able to get notified when somebody attacks me.
->   4. As an user, I want to be able to see what achievements I have not completed.
->   5. As an user, I want to get prizes for completing an achievement.
->   6. As an user, I want to able to have checkpoints.
+>   1. As an user, I want to able to have checkpoints.
->   7. As an user, I want to be able to respawn to the last checkpoint saved.
+>   2. As an user, I want to be able to respawn to the last checkpoint saved.
->   8. As an user, I want to have multiple levels.
+>   3. As an user, I want to have multiple levels.
->   9. As an user, I want to get XP after killing an enemy.
->   10. As an user, I want to get XP if I complete a level without getting damage/respawned.
->   11. As an user, I want to get killed/respawned if I fall out of the map.
+>   4. As an user, I want to get killed/respawned if I fall out of the map.
->   12. As an user, I want to see my health and xp bar.
+>   5. As an user, I want to see my health.
->   13. As an user, after completing a level, I want to have my record displayed in a billboard. (record = total xp earned)
->   14. As an user, I want to have a weapon in my hand in order to kill the enemies.
+>   6. As an user, I want to have a weapon in my hand in order to kill the enemies.
->   15. As an user, I want to be able to hit the enemy and kill them.
+>   7. As an user, I want to be able to hit the enemy and kill them.
->   16. As an user, I want to be able to move/jump/crouch throughout obstacles.
+>   8. As an user, I want to be able to move/jump/crouch throughout obstacles.
->   17. As an user, I want to be able to register/login with an account before playing the game.
->   18. As an user, I want to be able to have enemies with whom I can fight.
+>   9. As an user, I want to be able to have enemies with whom I can fight.

 ### Reflections - notes